Non Immigrant Visas

 1. Pay the nonrefundable NIV application fee

-Bearers of diplomatic passports applying for any visa, and applicants for A, G, C-3, NATO and U.S. Government-sponsored J visas are not required to pay an application fee.
+- Bearers of diplomatic passports applying for any visa, and applicants for A, G, C-3, NATO and J visas (only if participating in official U.S. Government sponsored exchanges) are not required to pay an application fee.

 2. Complete the Nonimmigrant Visa Electronic Application (DS-160)